-- The Assessment Policy states that all students' achievements undergo transparent grading, moderation and reviewing mechanisms to ensure fairness and rigour.
-Rubrics and model answers are utilized by the College as well as a set of generic marking criteria for all types of assessment, and several generic rubrics for all types of assessments (Essays/Short Answers), Report Writing, Presentations, Participation and Engagement, to guide instructors in the marking process and ensure consistency and fairness to all students.
+- RUW has a research Policy accompanied with a Research Ethos and a Definition of Scholarship.
+The Research policy has a dedicated section related to Ethics and the Research Ethos recognizes that the nature of research differs from discipline to discipline.
+The SBP, completed in the final year, is the main research-based assessment component in the programme, and the Assessment Policy includes a specific section on the assessment of the SBP.
+The Panel notes that, in general, clear and detailed explanations are provided in the programme on the preparation and evaluation of assessments that are of research nature, especially the SBP; however, the Panel finds that there is still some room for improvement in terms of clearly defining research ethics in the assessment rubric used for evaluating the SBP report and in detailing the rubric's criteria, as will be elaborated on in Indicator 3.5. - The Assessment Policy states that all learners' achievements undergo transparent grading, moderation and reviewing mechanisms to ensure fairness and rigour.
+Rubrics and model answers are utilized by the College as well as a set of generic marking criteria and several generic rubrics for all types of assessment (Essays/Short Answers, Report Writing, Presentations, Participation and Engagement), to guide instructors in the marking process and ensure consistency and fairness to all learners.
 The Assessment policy also provides guidelines for the internal and external moderation of assessment and the procedures employed by the College to verify the accuracy and consistency of marking, which the Panel finds appropriately implemented, as will be detailed in Indicator 3.3 of this report.
 Overall, the Panel acknowledges that there are transparent mechanisms to ensure fairness and rigour of assessment and grading. - RUW has an Academic Integrity Code that promotes the principle of maintaining academic honesty in scholarly pursuits and has developed several policies, procedures, and tools to prevent misconduct, including cheating, misuse of confidential materials and misinterpretation of facts, and to raise awareness about academic plagiarism and prevent its occurrence.
 These include RUW's Plagiarism Policy, Plagiarism Awareness Handbook, Plagiarism Log Sheet, and the Student Handbook.
 Evidence provided by the Institution demonstrates that plagiarism-detection software (Turnitin) is utilized to check the authenticity of students' submitted research-based assignments.
 Student Academic Disciplinary Procedures are also in place, where in the case of academic misconduct a disciplinary committee will be formed to assess and investigate academic and non-academic violations.
-The Panel is of the view that the methods used by the College in relation to academic integrity are satisfactory and that appropriate actions are taken to deal with cases of academic misconduct and plagiarism. - In addition, a Student Grade Appeal Policy is in place with the purpose of reserving the students' right to question the fairness of their final examinations' results, provided that the appeal process is initiated within 10 working days after the release of the grades.
+The Panel is of the view that the methods used by the College in relation to academic integrity are satisfactory and that appropriate actions are taken to deal with cases of academic misconduct and plagiarism.

+• In addition, a Student Grade Appeal Policy is in place with the purpose of reserving the learners' right to question the fairness of their final examinations' results, provided that the appeal process is initiated within 10 working days after the release of the grades.
 Appealed assessments are reviewed by a two-instructor committee which reports back to the HoD and the Dean.
 The Panel was presented with evidence showing that the results of the grade appeal cases are discussed in the College Council meetings for final approval.
-The Panel acknowledges that a clear grade appeal system is in place.
+The Panel acknowledges that an appropriate grade appeal system is in place.